andy7937/message-app/README.md

 retrieve all chats with the person

 # Further features after core functionalities are implemented
-Voice chat
+Voice chat (using webRTC)
-image sending
-email verification when registering
+image sending/profile picture (will need to implement image storage using cloud storage such as cloudinary) email verification when registering
 encryption of messages
-unfriending

 # End to End/full-stack workflow